gglouser/cut-and-project-tiling/README.md

 ## Acknowledgments

-The axis control rosette appeared in an old screenshot I once saw of a cut-and-project tiling generator that ran on NeXTSTEP.
-Never saw the code, but I borrowed the idea.
-(Before that, I was trying to control the orientation of the cutting plane with angles.)
+I drew inspiration from [Quasitiler](http://www.geom.uiuc.edu/apps/quasitiler/about.html).
+My favorite feature borrowed from it is the axis control rosette.
+Before that, I was trying to control the orientation of the cutting plane with angles, and Quasitiler's way is far superior.